-As an introvert, the idea of taking part in NCS and meeting new people seemed quite daunting, yet as the end of my experience draws nearer, I realise that the initial feeling of anxiety Is worth it as not only have I gained new skills, but I’ve also gained lifelong friends.
+As an introvert, the idea of taking part and meeting new people seemed quite daunting, yet as the end of my experience draws nearer, I realise that the initial feeling of anxiety Is worth it as not only have I gained new skills, but I’ve also gained lifelong friends.

 Here’s how my experience went…